wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>16.
 The Companion of the Witch</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Two cat eyes open from the cover when the book is held.*
 - Roll a [random spell](/list/spells).
 It becomes your sentient familiar in the shape of any tiny creature you like.
-That creature is now part of your entourage and can cast itself with 1SD once per Day.
+That creature is now part of your entourage and can cast itself with 1 SD once per Day.
 You don’t know the spell yourself, but you can always lend some of your SD to your familiar to boost its power.
 Be careful!
-You share your Doom points with it. <br><br>Your familiar has 1 HP per Magic User template you have and is immune to one type of damage of your choice.
+You share your Doom points with it. <br><br>Your familiar has 1 HP per Wizard template you have and is immune to one type of damage of your choice.
 Its stats are similar to a cat’s.
 When you create it, you decide if it will be able to breathe under water, fly, or use objects.
-If your familiar would die, your spell is lost forever, but you can create a new familiar after a full night of rest.
+If your familiar would die, your spell is lost forever.
 </details>

 <details markdown="1">
 <summary><b>17.
 The Book of Vermin</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Rotten and stained.
 Cockroaches crawl out of its pages.*
 - You can send an insect to investigate an adjacent room even through locked doors.
 It will come back 10 minutes later with a sensory description of the floor.
 - Each time you study this book, you can add a small swarm of vermin in your inventory.
-It cant fight but will obey you.
+It cant fight but will obey your command.
 - Roll 1D4, you gain the following spell: 1.
 [Cordiceps Apotheosis](/2020/11/12/cordiceps-apotheosis/), 2.
 [Silky Spinneret](/2020/11/12/silky-spinneret/), 3.
 [Venomous Fangs](/2020/11/12/venomous-fangs/), 4.
 [Call of the Maggots](/2020/11/12/call-of-the-animal/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Arachnomorphosis.*
 </details>